What is Public Relations, and Why It Matters in the Social Media Age

 PR’s role: to promote and protect, in a measurable way

-While most of what I’ve presented as PR deals with using media, PR goes far beyond what’s written to include engaging more directly with the public.
-Many PRs specialize in event planning, organizing their organization’s involvement in speaking opportunities and industry conferences.
+While most of what I’ve presented as PR deals with media, PR goes far beyond what’s written to include engaging more directly with the public.
+Many PRs specialize in event planning, organizing involvement in speaking opportunities and industry conferences.
 Organizing marketing strategy with my desktop robot Some PRs take to the public directly, attending community events to put a face on their group and even organizing town halls to answer questions from the public.